Menditect/documentation/docs/howtos/access-mendix-model.md

 - Click the user icon on the top right
 - Fill in these fields under Mendix credentials:<br /><br />![Mendix credentials](mx-credentials.png)
 - The Mendix account username;
 - An API key created for this Mendix profile.
-Go to [https://sprintr.home.mendix.com/link/profilesettings/apikeys] to create an API key for your Mendix profile.
+Go to [API keys](https://sprintr.home.mendix.com/link/profilesettings/apikeys) (links to Mendix site) to create an API key for your Mendix profile.
 - Choose "Save".

 To test if the link works, add a new Test Application.
 The Mendix projects should be visible.